CALABASH CHARTER ACADEMY

 COMMUNICATION WITH PARENTS

-The Room Parent should forward the weekly PTA emails, along with any classroom specific information to all class parents.
+The Room Parent should forward the weekly PTO emails, along with any classroom specific information to all class parents.
 It is suggested that you create an email distribution list for all weekly Room Parent

 emails to ensure everyone is included.
-Be sure to stay up to date regarding classroom & PTA events as you will be the main source of information for the other parents in the room.
+Be sure to stay up to date regarding classroom & PTO events as you will be the main source of information for the other parents in the room.